leandrolanzieri/RIOT/doc/doxygen/src/kconfig/kconfig.md

 ![kconfig-integration](kconfig_integration.jpg)

 ### 0. Module dependency resolution
-Right now dependency resolution of modules is being performed by the build system (there are plans to handle this using Kconfig in next phases of integration).
-In this step of configuration the build system resolves dependencies and all the used modules end up listed in the `USEMODULE` make variable.
+Currently, the resolution of module dependencies is performed by the build system where all used modules end up listed in the `USEMODULE` make variable, and we base on that concept for now.
+In next phases of integration we plan to resolve dependencies using Kconfig.

 #### Input